Homepage2026-01-27T12:57:57+00:00

 Our Team

-Whilst INCPEN’s membership spans UK and global companies employing thousands, our own team is small with four staff who cover a lot of ground on behalf of our members including nationally important responsibilities on major government programmes.
+While INCPEN’s membership spans UK and global companies employing thousands of people, our own team is small.
+Our three staff cover a wide and demanding brief on behalf of our members, including nationally important roles within major government programmes.

 Paul Vanston - Chief Executive Officer

-Paul has been CEO of INCPEN since 2017.
-As well as overseeing and steering the management and running of the organisation, Paul leads on representing INCPEN members’ inputs in shaping the governments’ ambitious packaging reforms.
+Paul has been Chief Executive Officer of INCPEN since 2017.
+Alongside leading the organisation’s management and strategic direction, he represents INCPEN members in shaping the governments’ ambitious packaging reforms.

 Alison Skuse - Memberships & Finance Officer